 As computational techniques involving optimal transport and Wasserstein gradient flow become more mature, they offer the opportunity to deal with infinite-dimensional probability measure space, enabling a new and wider range of applications.
 The optimal experimental design (OED) problem in continuous design space is one such example, offering an important generalization over more traditional discrete experimental design.

 The move from finite-dimensional Euclidean space to the infinite-dimensional probability manifold results in a more challenging optimization problem.
 We use newly available Wasserstein gradient flow techniques to recast the continuous OED problem.
-In particular, the gradient flow on measure space is mapped to gradient descent on a discrete set of particles representing the distribution in the Euclidean space. \cref{alg: particle flow} can be applied to solve the continuous OED.
+In particular, the gradient flow on measure space is mapped to gradient descent on a discrete set of particles representing the distribution in the Euclidean space.
+Algorithm~\ref{alg: particle flow} can be applied to solve the continuous OED.
 Moreover, we have provided the first criticality condition and basic convexity analysis under the A- and D-optimal design criteria.
-As a proof of concept, we assessed the algorithm's performance on the EIT problem, observing convergence of \cref{alg: particle flow} to distributions that reveal interesting design knowledge on specific EIT media examples.
+As a proof of concept, we assessed the algorithm's performance on the EIT problem, observing convergence of Algorithm~\ref{alg: particle flow} to distributions that reveal interesting design knowledge on specific EIT media examples.